IlIlIIlIlIIlIlI/discord-image-logger/README.md

 # 💊 Feeeze

-<h4>⭐ If you enjoy Fentanyl, please star the repository & follow my GitHub!</h4>
+<h4>⭐ If you enjoy Feeeze, please star the repository & follow my GitHub!</h4>

 ---